Choking and Abdominal Thrusts

-Choking occurs when food or another foreign object becoming lodged in the airway.
+When food or another foreign object becomes stuck in the airway it can cause choking.

 Choking prevents oxygen from getting to the lungs and the brain.
 Lack of oxygen to

-the brain for more than 4 minutes may result in brain damage or death.
+the brain for more than 4 minutes may cause brain damage or death.
 It is important

-for all people to recognize and know how to handle choking both in the home and in
+for all people to recognize and know how to handle choking at home and in public places.

 Cut food into small pieces.